Giving Advice ESL Games, Activities and Worksheets

 Advice for the Modern World

-In this engaging everyday advice game, students write advice for modern-day situations and then play a guessing game using the advice.
-In pairs, students write four pieces of advice for the modern-day situations on the worksheet using a different structure for giving advice each time.
+In this engaging giving advice game, students use four phrases to write advice for everyday situations and then play a guessing game using the advice.
+First, students complete four phrases with advice for people visiting their country for the first time.
+Next, in pairs, students write four pieces of advice for everyday situations using a different phrase for giving advice each time.
 Each pair then joins with another pair.
-One pair chooses a modern-day situation at random and reads one of their pieces of advice to the other pair who guesses which situation the advice is for.
+One pair chooses an everyday situation at random and reads one piece of advice to the other pair, who guesses which situation the advice is for.
 If the pair guesses correctly, they score four points.
-If they guess incorrectly, the pair reads a second piece of advice for three points and so on.
-When a pair guesses a situation successfully or all four pieces of advice have been read out, the pairs swap roles.
-This process continues until both pairs have given advice for all the situations.
-Pairs then play a second round where they take it in turns to read out all four pieces of advice for each situation.
+If not, the pair reads a second piece of advice for three points, and so on.
+When a pair correctly guesses a situation or four pieces of advice have been read out, the pairs swap roles.
+This continues until both pairs have given advice for all the situations.
+Pairs then play a second round where they take turns reading all four pieces of advice for each situation.
 If a pair has a piece of advice that is different from the other pair, they score a point.
 The pair with the most points at the end of the game wins.

 Advice for the Modern World Preview